ipfs/ipfs-docs/docs/install/command-line.md

 - An HTTP Gateway for serving content to HTTP browsers
 - Binaries for Windows, MacOS, Linux, FreeBSD and OpenBSD

-Installing Kubo in the command line is handy for multiple use cases, such as building applications and services on top of an IPFS node, or setting up a node without a user interface (which is usually the case with remote servers or virtual machines).
+Installing Kubo in the command line is handy for many use cases, such as building applications and services on top of an IPFS node, or setting up a node without a user interface (which is usually the case with remote servers or virtual machines).

 To get started, familiarize yourself with the system requirements.
 Then, determine if you'd like to install Kubo using one of the 5 official binary distributions, or build Kubo from source.
 Once you've installed Kubo, determine which node to use in the command line.
 Finally, check out the next steps.

 > :warning:
-> In most cases, you should install Kubo using one of the official binaries.
+> Usually, installing Kubo using one of the official binaries is the appropriate option.
 Building from source is only recommended if you are running Kubo on a system with severe resource constraints, or are contributing to the Kubo project.

 ## Table of Contents
 - [System requirements](#system-requirements)